<img height="1" width="1" src="https://www.facebook.com/tr?id=210258269793382&amp;ev=PageView &amp;noscript=1">

 Privacy and Security

-An HRA collects highly sensitive, protected personal information—and must keep that information safe in order to meet HIPAA standards and avoid costly fines.
-In 2019, the average cost of a data breach for healthcare entities was $6.45 million—or $429 per record.
-Think about the number or people taking your HRA, and what multiplying that number by $429 could mean.
+An HRA collects highly sensitive, protected personal information—and must keep that information safe to meet HIPAA standards and avoid costly fines.
+In 2023, the average cost of a data breach in the United States was $9.48 million, and averages a cost of $165 per record exposed.
+Think about the number of people taking your HRA, and what multiplying that number by $165 could mean.
 The sobering reality is that you cannot afford to take privacy and security concerns lightly.
 That’s why it’s important to ensure your HRA is compliant with HIPAA-HITECH, GINA, and adheres to high standards security practices.

 Customer Support